-The device cradles contain a locking mechanism that locks the PS20 inside the cradle when docked.
+The device cradles contain a locking mechanism, which locks the device inside the cradle when the device is docked.
 If the device fails to unlock during normal operation, use a release key (KT-MC18-CKEY-20) to unlock the device.

-CAUTION: Do not use any device to unlock the cradle other than the tools described below.
+CAUTION: Do not use any device to unlock the cradle other than the tools described in this section.
 Failure to comply could result in damage to the cradle and void the warranty.